h2oai/datatable/docs/api/dt/cummax.rst

     Parameters
     ----------
     cols: FExpr
-        Input data for cumulative max calculation.
+        Input data for cumulative maximum calculation.

     return: FExpr
-        f-expression that converts input columns into the columns filled with the respective cumulative max.
+        f-expression that converts input columns into the columns filled with the respective cumulative maximum.

     except: TypeError
         The exception is raised when one of the columns from `cols`